EMERGING MARKETS-Latam stocks lifted by commodities gains

 * Sibanye closes syndication of $2,650,000,000 bridge facilities

-RIO DE JANEIRO/MEXICO CITY, April 12 Latin American stocks rose on Thursday as rising commodities prices boosted the outlook for corporate profits and a narrowing U.S. trade deficit raised expectations for world growth.
+RIO DE JANEIRO/MEXICO CITY, April 12 Latin American stocks rose on Thursday as rising commodities prices boosted the outlook for corporate profits and a narrowing trade deficit in the United States raised expectations for world growth.

 "There's been a lot of volatility lately but commodities prices have gained and that's good for many of the region's largest companies," said Andre Caminada, a partner at Victoir Capital, which manages about $900 million of equities in Sao Paulo.

+"Basically the news from China and the United States suggests that things aren't as bad as some had thought, that the economy may have a cold but the fever has passed."

-Among companies that contributed most to gains on their local stock markets were Mexican copper miner Grupo Mexico and Brazilian mining company Vale.
+Among the companies that contributed most to gains on their local stock markets Thursday, were Mexican copper miner Grupo Mexico and Brazilian mining company Vale .

-Some analysts believe rising materials prices could be bets that Chinese growth will be higher than expected when reported tonight.
-China is an important regional trading partner and Latin American markets are sensitive to the country's economic outlook.

-The Thomson Reuters/Jefferies CRB index of the 19 most-traded metals, agricultural and energy commodities rose 1.16 percent.
+The Thomson Reuters/Jefferies CRB index of the 19 most-traded metals, agricultural and energy commodities rose 1.2 percent, on track for its biggest one-day advance this month.

-"Basically the news from China and the United States suggests that things aren't as bad as some had thought, that the economy may have a cold but the fever has passed," Caminada said.
+Rising materials prices could be bets that Chinese growth may be higher than expected when reported tonight, said Jim Paulsen, Chief Investment Officer of Wells Capital Management in Minneapolis.

 The U.S. trade deficit also narrowed 12.6 percent to a lower-than-expected $46 billion in February, according to data released Thursday, the biggest month-on-month decline since may 2009.

-Further bolstering investor sentiment, Italian and Spanish bond yields eased, allaying growing concerns over the euro zone debt crisis.

-Brazil's benchmark Bovespa stock index rose for a second time in eight sessions, adding 2.88 percent.
-The index came off a 12-week low reached in the prior session to log its sharpest gain in about a month.
+Brazil's benchmark Bovespa index of the most-traded stocks on Sao Paulo's BM&FBovespa exchange rose for a second time in eight sessions, adding 2.16 percent to 62,617.93, rebounding from a 12-week low yesterday.

-Vale preferred shares, the mining company's most-traded class of stock, rose 6.07 percent, providing the Bovespa index with more than a fifth of its gains.
+Vale preferred shares, the mining company's most-traded class of stock, rose 4.7 percent, providing the Bovespa index with nearly a fifth of its gains.

-OGX Petroleo e Gas, Brazil's second-largest oil company by market value, gained 5.49 percent.
-Earlier on Thursday the company said it discovered a light grade of crude oil in one of its exploration areas off Brazil's coast.
+OGX Petroleo e Gas, Brazil's second-largest oil company by market value, gained 3.9 percent.
+Earlier on Thursday the company said it discovered a light-grade of crude oil in one of its exploration areas off Brazil's coast.

-In Mexico, the IPC stock index advanced for a second day, rising 0.49 percent, but gains were limited by a steep drop in shares of Mexican retailer Elektra.
+In Mexico, the IPC stock index advanced for a second day, rising 0.3 percent to 39,287.
+Last week it reached an all time high of 39,964.

-Company shares plunged 17.66 percent after the local exchange announced it will make changes to the way it picks companies to be part of its benchmark IPC index.
-The move is seen as lowering Elektra's weight and jeopardizing its status in the index.

-Leading the index higher, telecommunications company America Movil rose 2.33 percent and Grupo Mexico gained 2.48 percent.
+The index was led higher by America Movel which rose 1.36 percent.
+Grupo Mexico gained 2.56 percent.

-Retailer Falabella fell 0.84 percent.
-Bank of Chile preferred shares, class B, advanced 3.06 percent while the company's common shares added 0.72 percent.
-(Reporting by Jeb Blount in Rio de Janeiro and Noe Torres in Mexico City; Editing by James Dalgleish)
+Retailer Falabella fell 0.8 percent.
+Bank of Chile preferred shares, class B, fell 2.78 percent while the company's common shares fell 0.25 percent.
+(Reporting by Jeb Blount in Rio de Janeiro and Noe Torres in Mexico City; Editing by Andrew Hay)

 * Sibanye closes syndication of $2,650,000,000 bridge facilities